Maximilianos/maxpanas.com/notes.md

 ## Functionality

+- Add ability to have a series of related articles, like a youtube playlist.
+I envision it in the left sidebar on the article page (on mobile? where would I put it)

 - DONE? - Make sure no-js class is removed only when js generally executes successfully (?)

 - Api calls